usaid-cs/yesterday-i-learned/random.md

 1. [The World Meteorological Organization comes up with hurricane names that loop every six years.](http://geology.com/hurricanes/hurricane-names.shtml) Names are alphabetical, alternate from male to female, and start with a different sex every year.
 Some names are banned due to the devastation they have previously caused: Ivan, Katrina, Matthew, Sandy, ...
 1. "Roast chicken breast with lemons," said Claybar.
 "It will make chicken breast juicier."
 1. China's version of ["Salt city"](https://goo.gl/maps/WE44fxjeRNJ2) is nowhere close to Salt lake city.
-1. The US, UK, and Puerto Rico all have [virgin islands](https://en.wikipedia.org/wiki/Virgin_Islands).
 1. Avoid cooking duck eggs the "creamy" style.
 They are already guaranteed creamy.
 Don't make them any richer.
 1. [Desks are directional tables that are often only used by one person.](https://www.quora.com/What-is-the-difference-between-a-table-and-a-desk) "There is a wrong way to sit at a desk."
 1. In medicine, an [indication](https://en.wikipedia.org/wiki/Indication_%28medicine%29) is a valid reason to use a certain test, medication, procedure, or surgery.